-Beijing extends work-from-home order as COVID-19 cases rise - NewsBreak
+Beijing extends work-from-home order as Covid-19 cases rise - NewsBreak

 Beijing on Monday reported an uptick in cases to 99, rising from a previous daily average of around 50.

-Shanghai reported 480,000 people were still confined to their homes, while 1.59 million were permitted to move around their neighborhoods and 21.2 million were under lighter restrictions.
+Shanghai reported 480,000 people were still confined to their homes, while 1.59 million were permitted to move around their neighbourhoods and 21.2 million were under lighter restrictions.

 Comments / 0